atdh/individual_project_db_3010/README.md

     * This is accomplished by first serializing the data, which is essentially a clever way to sequentially store the data so that it can be used in the future to rebuild the BST; leaf nodes are represented as #, and regular nodes are represented as a 80 char containing the hash, key, and value; all of this info is stored in the storage.txt file.
     * When the user runs the program again, it will deserialize the storage.txt file by sequentially reading the data and recursively rebuild the BST; when building the BST, it will do two things:
       - if the next chunk of data is a # or we've reached the end of the file, then it will return NULL and do nothing
-      - else if the next chunk of data is the 80 char entry, then it will create and insert a new node to the BST
+      - else if the next chunk of data is an 80 char entry, then it will create and insert a new node to the BST